 - Make sure that you understand what is on your asthma action plan and that you know what to do when you have asthma symptoms and in an asthma emergency.

 - Remember to take your medication, particularly your prescribed preventer medication, as it can take time to begin to work in your body (up to several weeks).
 It will help improve your asthma so that you can begin to reduce the amount of reliever medication used.

 - Try to avoid your asthma triggers as much as possible, except for exercise.

 Things to remember

-- Talk to your doctor about what your triggers are, when your asthma symptoms get worse, how often you are taking your reliever medication and then get an asthma action plan.
+- Talk to your doctor about what your triggers are, when your asthma symptoms get worse, how often you are taking your reliever medication, and then get a written asthma action plan.

 Where to get help